VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/ch00_motivation_first_experiment_revised.md

 You've just joined the search team at **zooplus**, Europe's leading pet supplies retailer.
 Your first task seems straightforward: improve the ranking for "cat food" searches.

-The current system uses Elasticsearch's BM25 relevance plus some manual boost multipliers—a `category_match` bonus, a `discount_boost` for promotions, a `margin_boost` for profitable products.
+The current system uses Elasticsearch's BM25 relevance plus some manual boost multipliers---a `category_match` bonus, a `discount_boost` for promotions, a `margin_boost` for profitable products.
 Your manager hands you last week's A/B test results and says:

 > "Revenue is flat, but profit dropped 8%.
 Can you fix the boosts by Friday?"

 You dig into the data.
 The test increased `discount_boost` from 1.5 to 2.5, hoping to drive sales.
-It worked—clicks went up 12%.
+It worked---clicks went up 12%.
 But the wrong people clicked.
 Price-sensitive shoppers loved the discounted bulk bags.
 Premium customers, who usually buy veterinary-grade specialty foods, saw cheap products ranked first and bounced.
 Click-through rate (CTR) rose, but conversion rate (CVR) plummeted for high-value segments.

 **The problem is clear:** One set of boost weights cannot serve all users.
 Price hunters need discount_boost = 2.5.
 Premium shoppers need discount_boost = 0.3.
 Bulk buyers fall somewhere in between.